 This report shows you which of your team members operate with the highest profit so you can be more strategic about your resource allocation.
-You can determine the profit earned by each team member by comparing the Labor cost column with the Selling price column.
-The selling price column indicates individually generated recognizable revenue.
+You can determine the profit earned by each team member by comparing the Labor cost column with the Earned revenue column.
+The earned revenue column indicates individually generated recognizable revenue.

 - Labor cost = all logged hours x hourly labor cost of the team member

-- Selling price = logged billable hours x selling price of the service/role
+- Earned revenue = logged billable hours x selling price of the service/role

 6. Sales reports